CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

       4. Now, we can increment the error object returned to the user with the status, response, date and the error message

-    ■ Create a new shared package, and inside of it, create a ValidationError class, this new package will be a dependency of all the apps inside our mono repo, the ErroValidacao wll simply receive, in its constructor, a message: string and a readonly status defaulted as 400, in the constructor body, call the Error constructor super() with the message.
+    ■ Create a new shared package, and inside of it, create a `ErroValidacao` class, this new package will be a dependency of all the apps inside our mono repo, the ErroValidacao wll simply receive, in its constructor, a message: string and a readonly status defaulted as 400, in the constructor body, call the Error constructor super() with the message.

     ■ Now, in our use case, such as the service/RegistrarUsuario, instead of throwing a new Error, we can throw a new ErroValidacao, since it extends from Error and return the way we want.

-  ○
+    ■ After creating the shared package and the `ValidacaoErro` class, instead of just throwing a random error, we can now throw a new `ValidacaoErro` and it will return to us the client error in the way we expect

   ○ Difference between || (Logic OR) and ?? (nullish coalescing)